 School selection is what got me started, but with a narrow focus in my county.
 The unfairness in school admissions is more of a problem than I knew.
-Its messed up in Kent where middle class parents and tutoring dominate, its messed up in comprehensive areas where the best schools are bought through an estate agent and a move to the right road.
+In Kent middle class parents and tutoring dominate, but in comprehensive areas the best schools are bought through an estate agent and a move to the right road.

 The Sutton Trust 2015 manifesto puts school selection unfairness on its list.
 ‘Create fairer school admissions to both state grammar schools and comprehensives at age 11, including through the increased use of ballots and banding in admissions.’